News & Features - What’s happening now

 First day of school in September 2017 for a kindergarten student at New Westminster Schools.
 Former Superintendent Pat Duncan shared the hope that students will leave Grade 12 as filled with curiosity as they were when they started kindergarten…

 A long and powerful conversation…

-“This has been a long and I believe a powerful conversation,” Duncan said last week as discussions continued to unfold.
+“This has been a long and I believe a powerful conversation,” former Superintendent Pat Duncan said as discussions continued to unfold.
 (Duncan retired in December 2017.).

 “A strategic direction for the district depends on our vision, mission and values.
 We are preparing students for a future we can’t clearly define, and we are in the process of implementing BC’s Redesigned Curriculum.
 It has been a time of change.”

-Trustees are currently in the process of finalizing the half dozen values that address the question: How must we behave to create the schools that will achieve our purpose?
+Trustees have recently finalized the process of choosing a half dozen values that address the question: How must we behave to create the schools that will achieve our purpose?